Clarissa-Bot/Clarissa/README.md

 cpk run APP_NAME

 # What will be in the next version?
 We will continue to add to the corpus.
 We will also add some more developer friendly commands and functions.
+We will possibly include an app store.